Who is Kendall Rae-Knight? Meet the Love Island contestant and Miss North West

 In terms of looks, she reveals doesn’t really have a set type but her biggest turn-off is when someone is too high maintenance, because she claims to be the opposite.
 “I don’t do my nails, or have hair or lash extensions.
 Everything on me is real.
 I am who I am,” she says.

-In an interview with RadioTimes.com and other press before entering the villa, Kendall said she actually watched the show last year with her now ex-boyfiend.
+In an interview with RadioTimes.com and other press before entering the villa, Kendall said she actually watched the show last year with her now ex-boyfriend.
 Eek.

 “I can’t say he’ll be a huge fan this year,” she told us.
 “He isn’t a man of many words, he is very reserved, he isn’t into social media.
 We left things on very good terms, he never did anything bad, no matter how heartbroken I was so I don’t think he’d be angry; he’d just be surprised i would do something like this.”